-Mental wellbeing is one of the many benefits that movement, physical activity and sport brings to our lives - when we move, we feel better.
+When we move, we feel better.
+Improved mental wellbeing is just one of the many benefits that movement, physical activity and sport brings to our lives.

-Moving, physical activity and sport helps lift our mood by releasing ‘feel-good’ endorphins, and supports our long-term mental health - decreasing the chances of depression and anxiety.
+Moving, physical activity and sport helps lift our mood and supports our long-term mental health - decreasing the chances of depression and anxiety.

 Co-created with 150 young people from its founding region, Greater Manchester, #BeeWell combines academic expertise with support from the education, voluntary and business sectors in order to make the wellbeing of young people everybody’s business.